Internal capital adequacy assessment process template

 Table of contents

 All SMSBs should complete the ICAAP data return on an annual basis (using actual fiscal year-end data), file it within 90 days of the fiscal year end date through the Regulatory Reporting System, and ensure that the ICAAP document supports the ICAAP data return.
-Where an SMSB prepares its ICAAP using other than year-end data, it should prepare a board-approved addendum to explain significant differences between what was approved in the ICAAP document and what is shown in the ICAAP data return using actual year-end numbers.
+Where an SMSB prepares its ICAAP using other than year-end data, it should prepare a board-approved addendum to explain significant differences between what the board approved and what is shown in the ICAAP data return using actual year-end numbers.

 Executive summary

-This summary should provide an overview of the ICAAP methodology and results such as:
+The executive summary should provide an overview of the ICAAP methodology and results such as:

-• Confirmation that the institution (on a consolidated basis) has assessed its capital as adequate given the size and complexity of its business.
+• confirmation that the institution (on a consolidated basis) assessed its capital as adequate given its size and complexity and a summary of the target capital metrics ratified by the board

-• Commentary on the most material risks faced by the institution, why the level of risk is acceptable or, if it is not, what mitigating actions are planned.
+• commentary on the most material risks faced by the institution, why the level of risk is acceptable or, if it is not, what mitigating actions are planned

-• a summary of the stress test results and how they inform and support capital management.
+• a summary of the main findings of the ICAAP analysis including an assessment of the institution's internal capital compared to regulatory requirements over its planning horizon and a summary of stress test results and how they inform and support capital management

 Background of ICAAP